pubmix/legacy-pokemon-transfer/README.md

 - Full Gen II species name table: not yet

+DISCLAIMER:
-DISCLAIMER: Current build does not support non-English formats of Gen 1/2 games.
+1. Current build does not support non-English formats of Gen 1/2 games.
 This will be covered in future builds.

+2. User will need a FlashGBX connector to extract .sav files, as exporting original save content from original GB/GBC games is not supported in MRUpdater